-Star Trek has a history of not only highlighting powerful women on screen, but featuring them behind the scenes as well.
-Going as far back as The Original Series, each series has featured women as episode writers, which was a striking move for a 1960s show.
-As the franchise continued to grow throughout the years, more women joined the Trek writing family, bringing us stories of humanity, hope, and heartbreak.
+Star Trek has a history of not only highlighting powerful women on-screen, but featuring them behind-the-scenes as well.
+Going as far back as Star Trek: The Original Series, each series has featured women as episode writers, which was a striking move for a 1960s show.
+As the franchise continued to grow throughout the years, more women joined the Star Trek writing family, bringing us stories of humanity, hope, and heartbreak.

-We’ve compiled a list of some of our favorite episodes written by women, starting with TOS and going all the way to Lower Decks.
+We’ve compiled a list of some of our favorite episodes written by women, starting with The Original Series and going all the way forward to Star Trek: Lower Decks.
 These stories have touched our hearts and changed Star Trek’s canon for the better.
 Celebrate the history of women behind the camera by tuning in to these iconic episodes.

 Star Trek: The Original Series

-"Is There No Truth in Beauty?" - Written by Jean Lisette Aroeste
+Jean Lisette Aroeste, writer, "Is There No Truth in Beauty?"

 Another popular episode from The Original Series, this episode follows psychologist Miranda Jones as she and the Enterprise travel with Medusan ambassador Kollos to his ship.
 The episode has plenty of action, but is perhaps most famous for summarizing Vulcan philosophy in a beautiful fashion that rings true today.
 There is infinite diversity in infinite combinations, and writer Jean Lisette Aroeste crafted the running theme of diversity in its infinite beauty perfectly.